AP® Exam FAQs

 What day is my test?

-Please review the National AP Exam Calendar posted HERE.
+Please review the National AP Exam Calendar posted at the link below.
 Exam location information will be communicated to students closer to the exam period.

 How can I earn college credit through AP®?